fonstok/Canvas-CSS/README.md

 1. Make sure you're in HTML mode, and the set up above has been established.
 2. Add a  div element to be wrapped around the video embed with the class, **video**.
 3. Add the embed iframe from the video service.
-4. Remove any width and height attributes
+4. Remove any width and height attributes from the iframe.
 ```html
 <div class="video">
     <iframe